edelstone/actionverb.com/job-ads/media-buyer.md

 copy, landing pages, and funnels?
 Have you run $1M+ worth of online ads?
 If so, we'd like you to learn about Action Verb!

+We're looking to hire someone to manage our internal paid traffic, PPC, and display ad campaigns that we run for our products.
+You will have access to plenty of budget (we'd like to see you spending $100k per month as quickly as you can) as long as you can spend it profitably.

 {% include_relative header-1.md %}

 For example, as a Paid Traffic Manager or Media Buyer, you'll be